knnku/LightBnB/LightBnB_WebApp-master/README.md

 3. Run the migrations and seeds to hydrate the database.
 3. Start the web server using the `npm run local`.
 The app will be served at <http://localhost:3000/>.
 4. Direct browser to <http://localhost:3000/>.
-5. Create an account or login using accounts from the supplied database.
+5. Create an account or log-in using accounts from the supplied database.

 ## Previews